apache/knox/gateway-release/readme.txt

 The values for <gateway-host>, <gateway-port>, <gateway-path> are provided via the Gateway configuration file (i.e. {GATEWAY_HOME}/gateway-site.xml).
-The value for <cluster-name> is derrived from the name of the cluster topology descriptor (e.g. {GATEWAY_HOME}/deployments/{cluster-name>.xml).
+The value for <cluster-name> is derived from the name of the cluster topology descriptor (e.g. {GATEWAY_HOME}/deployments/{cluster-name>.xml).
 The value for <namenode-host> are provided via the cluster topology descriptor.
 Note: The ports 50070 and 50111 are the defaults for NameNode and Templeton respectively.